gtbjj/gtbjj.github.io/_posts/2020-04-29-stoic-reflection-010.md

 author: Austin
 date: 2020-04-29 06:33:00
 categories: [Philosophy, Psychology]
-tagas: [carnivore75hard, stoicism, philosophy, psychology, gratitude]
+tags: [carnivore75hard, stoicism, philosophy, psychology, gratitude]
 ---

 > Stoic Reflections pair a quote for stoic or existential philosophy with my daily gratitude journal as part of the #carnivore75hard challenge.